SP5GW/Double_Bazooka_Antenna/README.md

 Avoid any coax that has a double shield with a foil wrapping.
 In my case I have used cheap RG-58.
 According to [1] using coax with larger diameter would lead to broader bandwidth - I have not experimented with this claim.

 Calculate wire and coax dimensions using calculator from [1] or attached xls calculator and then cut material accordingly.
-In case of wire extensions remember to add a few centemeters extra.
+In case of wire extensions remember to add a few centemeters extra so you have possibility to cut the antenna during tunning.

+During tunning process you simply cut wire extenders equally at both ends in steps of about 2cm until your setup starts to resonate near desired frequency.
+As you shorten the radiating element the resonant frequency increases.
+If you cut too much you can still fix it by extending the antenna, but this is more difficult then cutting it :).

 Element dimentions for selected ham bands are given below: